pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_configuration.md

 ```

 - userId
-  - Type: UserId
-  - Default: n/a
+  Type: UserId | Default: n/a
-  - Required to connect.
-Pass a String to UserId.
+  The `UserId` to use (wrap a String).
+Required to connect.

 ### Sample code

 ##### Required User ID
-Always set a persistent userId.
-Without it, you cannot connect.

 #### Set UserId